-Transmission are located in the North Laine, right in the heart of Brighton, and only a 5 minute walk from the sea.
-We welcome visitors to the studio and, while in town, we recommend checking out the following outlets and galleries, listed to the right.
+Transmission are based in Brighton We are located in the city centre and only a 5 minute walk from the sea.
+We welcome visitors to the studio and, while in town, we recommend you sheck out some of our favourite outlets and galleries.

 20 Regent Street

 Please email if you'd like to schedule a Skype or Whereby video call to talk about a forthcoming project or just learn more about Transmission: firstname.lastname@example.org